HeikoKanzler/RailwayWapplerHelloWorld/README.md

 - Page title change etc.

 ## What is this about?
-This little project helps understanding the process to create, maintain and deploy Wappler apps to Railway
+This little project helps understanding the process to create, maintain and deploy Wappler apps to Railway.

+## Current process
+- Make changes to development branch(es)
+- Pull Request for merge into main
+- automatic deploy on Railway